MAKO

 After looking at some character inspiration, I began sketching out the little dude, and working on some character turn-arounds as well!
 I made sure to keep him somewhat simple since this was my first time working in a 3D program.

 I went ahead and started working on the environment.
-I wanted to make things easier for me, So I used some images of graffiti that I took in New York as a texture on some planes.
+I wanted to make things easier for me, So I used some images of graffiti that I took in New York and use nodes to display it as a texture on some plane meshes.
 These mimicked street walls!
 After I did that, I went ahead and modeled his skateboard, and shipped it all into After effects for compositing.
 There, I was able to simulate Ben-Day dots and dust using particle engines so that I could give the animation some more life.

 I went ahead and started working on the environment.
-I wanted to make things easier for me, So I used some images of graffiti that I took in New York as a texture on some planes.
+I wanted to make things easier for me, So I used some images of graffiti that I took in New York and use nodes to display it as a texture on some plane meshes.
 These mimicked street walls!
 After I did that, I went ahead and modeled his skateboard, and shipped it all into After effects for compositing.
 There, I was able to simulate Ben-Day dots and dust using particle engines so that I could give the animation some more life.